the0cp/windows-troubleshooter/README.md

   - make a summary
   - ...

-## It'll be simple as wel as useful.
+## It'll be simple as well as useful.